Girls' Generation (2007 album)

+Following the album's release, Girls' Generation was ranked as the second best-selling album of November 2007, selling just over 49,400 copies.
+It was the 12th best-selling album of the year overall in South Korea, with sales of 56,800 copies; the CD single of "Into the New World" additionally sold over 22,800 copies within the year.
+A reissue titled Baby Baby, with its single of the same name, was subsequently released on March 13, 2008.

 Singles

 "Into the New World" was initially released as Girls' Generation's debut single album, on August 2, 2007.
-The group started promoting the song on the SBS's music show The Music Trend on August 5, and subsequently had it reached number one on Mnet's M!
-Countdown on October 11.
+The group started promoting the song on the SBS's Inkigayo on August 5, and subsequently had it reached number one on Mnet's M Countdown on October 11.
 It was later included on this album.

-The lead single, "Girls' Generation", written and produced by Lee Seung-Chul and Song Jae Jun, was released on November 1, 2007.
-The song was originally sung by Lee Seung-Chul in the 1980s.
-The original singer later appeared on KM's M!Countdown with the group to perform the song together.
+The lead single, "Girls' Generation", written and produced by Lee Seung-chul and Song Jae-jun, was released on November 1, 2007.
+The song was originally sung by Lee Seung-chul in the 1980s.
+The original singer later appeared on M Countdown with the group to perform the song together.

-In early 2008, Girls' Generation began promoting their second single, "Kissing You".
+In early 2008, Girls' Generation began promoting the single, "Kissing You".
 The song won the group their first K-chart win, after achieving the number one position on the KBS's Music Bank February chart.
-It also achieved the number one spot on three major TV music rankings: SBS's Inkigayo, Mnet's M.Countdown! and KBS's Music Bank.

-The third single, "Baby Baby" was released on March 17, 2008.
-It was the lead single of the repackaged album of the same name.
+It also achieved the number one spot on three major music program chart rankings—Inkigayo, M Countdown and Music Bank.
+"Baby Baby" was released on March 17, 2008, and was the lead single of the repackaged album of the same name.
 The music video for the song contained scenes of the making of video of the "Girls' Generation" music video, and footage of the members working on the debut album.

-Commercial performance
+Reception

 Within its first month of release, the album sold 49,438 copies and was the 2nd best-selling album of November 2007 in South Korea, only behind Super Junior's Don't Don.
 The album sold a total of 56,804 copies in 2007, becoming the 12th best-selling album of the year in the country.
+It received a nomination for Album Bonsang (Main Prize) at the 22nd Golden Disc Awards.
-The album surpassed 100,000 sales mark in March 2008; in doing so, Girls' Generation became the first girl group to achieve such a feat after S.E.S. for six years.

-As of September 2008, the album's total sales figures combined with those of the reissue, Baby Baby, have exceeded 126,269 units.
+The album surpassed 100,000 sales mark in March 2008; in doing so, Girls' Generation became the first girl group to achieve the feat after S.E.S. in six years.
+As of September 2008, the album's total sales figures combined with those of the reissue, Baby Baby, have exceeded sales of over 126,269 units.